CyberFlameGO/svnpython/Doc/library/threading.rst

       Release the underlying lock.
 This method calls the corresponding method on the underlying lock; there is no return value.

-   .. method:: wait([timeout])
+   .. method:: wait(timeout=None)

       Wait until notified or until a timeout occurs.
 If the calling thread has not acquired the lock when this method is called, a :exc:`RuntimeError` is raised.

-      This method releases the underlying lock, and then blocks until it is awakened by a :meth:`notify` or :meth:`notifyAll` call for the same condition variable in another thread, or until the optional timeout occurs.
+      This method releases the underlying lock, and then blocks until it is awakened by a :meth:`notify` or :meth:`notify_all` call for the same condition variable in another thread, or until the optional timeout occurs.
 Once awakened or timed out, it re-acquires the lock and returns.